DanielKhali1/ResearchGAPSO/README.md

 ### Perform Mutation: ###
-- Mutation  will  occur  based  on  a  specific  rate,  and  will  change  one  random  gene  in  the chromosome
+- Mutation  will  occur  based  on  a  specific  rate,  and  will  change random  genes  in  the chromosome
 <img src="https://cdn-images-1.medium.com/max/1600/1*CGt_UhRqCjIDb7dqycmOAg.png" width ="200">

-### Decided Variables PSO###
+### Decided Variables GA ##

-for this particular project it has been decided that these variables will be used in particle swarm.
+for this particular project it has been decided that these variables will be used in GA.

 **Population Size** = 50